UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

     However:

+    - as we work on a login node, we can only do lightweight things
     - we can only use the R packages installed with the R module
     - we do not work in an isolated environment